Home

 • Comprehensive final exam (150 points)

-• Labs planning, execution and reports (20 points / lab)
+• Labs Planning, Execution and Reports (20 points each lab)

 Each student is expected to complete the weekly lab assignments during lab time.
 Even though some labs May be performed as a group, the report is to be completed individually, and due on the following lab period.

-Note: In order to be eligible to receive a passing grade for the course, all labs and assignments must be completed and turned in prior to final exam date.
+Note: In order to be eligible to receive a passing grade for the course, all labs must be completed and turned in prior to final exam date.